Peter Pitseolak: Life

 He was also a painter, executing a series of watercolors in 1939 for John Buchan, later 2nd Baron Tweedsmuir, son of Governor General John Buchan, 1st Baron Tweedsmuir.

 Pitseolak wrote various diaries, notes and manuscripts, all in Inuktitut syllabics.
 Along with Dorothy Harley Eber, he published People From Our Side (1975), the story of his early life, and Peter Pitseolak's Escape From Death (1977), an account of a near disaster among the ice floes.

 He photographed himself, his family, and community members in candid shots.
 He also posed them with traditional clothing and implements.
+After contracting tuberculosis in 1945, Pitseolak shifted his work more towards intimate indoor photos of family and friends.
+Pitseolak also often used his photos as the basis of his work as a painter, carver, and printmaker.
 Over twenty years, Pitseolak made more than 2,000 photographs of the disappearing traditional way of life.
 In 1961, at the age of 59, he left his camp at Keatuk and returned to settlement life at Cape Dorset.
 After his death in 1973, more than 1,500 negatives and photographs were purchased from his widow for the National museums of Canada (now part of Canadian Museum of History).

-The famed sculptor Okpik Pitseolak (b.
-1946) married Peter's son Mark Pitseolak.
+The famed sculptor Okpik Pitseolak married Peter's son Mark Pitseolak.
 According to Terry Ryan, former manager of the West Baffin Eskimo Co-operative, Peter Pitseolak's nephew, Kananginak Pootoogook, greatly admired and was influenced by his uncle and also became an artist.

-He died September 30, 1973 in Cape Dorset, Northwest Territories.
+He died September 30, 1973, in Cape Dorset, Northwest Territories.